-1. ALTERNATIVE REVENUE SOURCES
+1. SALES TAX REVENUE ALTERNATIVE REVENUE SOURCES (EDITED)

-ASBSD supports legislation of an additional revenue source to state funding of K-12 education dedicated to funding measures to recruit and retain teachers.
+ASBSD supports the utilization of revenue legislation of an additional revenue source to collected from the half-cent increase to the sales tax for state funding of K-12 education dedicated to funding measures to recruit and retain teachers teacher salaries.

-Given the need for additional funding to support education, especially with teacher salaries, an alternative revenue source dedicated to fund South Dakota public schools is essential.
+The half-cent increase to the sales tax provides the Given the need for additional funding needed to support education, especially with in maintaining competitive teacher salary levels with neighboring states salaries, an alternative revenue source dedicated to fund South Dakota public schools is essential.
+In 2016 historic legislation was passed in HB 1182, SB132 and SB 133.